Seagate External Hard Drive Files Disappeared on Windows & Mac? Recover Them Now

 Step 5.
 Close the Registry Editor and restart your PC to check if the files are visible.

-Solution 4.
-Scan for Malware
+Solution 5.
+Scan for Virus and Malware

 Some malware is designed to hide your files by changing their attributes or placing them in hidden folders, and may even delete your important data, making it unreadable or lost entirely.
 Windows Defender (the built-in antivirus tool for Windows 10 and 11) helps eliminate this malware.